 Another angle of original spindle before surgery.

-Jig made to aid building the 2.5-inch dropped spindle.
+Jig made to aid building the 2.5-inch dropped spindles.
 Built to keep and maintain the original geometry during modification.

 Up close detail of the jig.